The ultimate guide to contract management

 The contract management process can vary between business sectors and the type of contract being used.
 However, we've included the key stages of contract management that can be applied to all businesses.

-This step should be approached by all parties with complete transparency to benefit from the agreement.
-The negotiation stage of contract management will involve a draft contract being passed backwards and forwards between the parties to create amendments until everyone is satisfied with the final agreement.
+2. Negotiation: The negotiation stage of contract management will involve a draft contract being passed backwards and forwards between the parties to create amendments until everyone is satisfied with the final agreement.

-When the negotiations are complete, the parties will then sign the contract to show their approval to the provisions.
+3. Approval: When the negotiations are complete, the parties will then sign the contract to show their approval to the provisions.

-Both parties are now bound by the terms of the contract.
+4. Executing: Both parties are now bound by the terms of the contract.
 Monitoring compliance will be an ongoing process for the lifetime of the agreement.

 What is contract management best practice?